Madera High football player tests positive for COVID-19

 MADERA, Calif.
-(KSEE/KGPE) – A student football player at Madera High School tested positive for COVID-19, according to a statement sent Thursday by Madera Unified School District.
+(KGPE) – A student football player at Madera High School tested positive for COVID-19, according to a statement sent Thursday by Madera Unified School District.

-The school district has not released any information as to whether anyone else at the school may have been exposed.
+In a statement, School Athletic Director John Fernandez says the exposure took place while the student was away from all athletic workouts.

+The exposure and infection took place away from all school activities and facilities as the athletic program was idle from July 18th – July 26th.Madera High School Athletic Director John Fernandez.

 Schools in Madera County are among many in the Central Valley starting the year virtually due to coronavirus concerns.